 A pumpkin is a squash.
-It is a member of the Cucurbita family which includes squash and cucumbers.
+It is a member of the Cucurbita family which includes squashes and cucumbers.
 Pumpkins are grown all around the world for a variety of reasons ranging from agricultural purposes (such as animal feed) to commercial and ornamental sales.
 Out of the seven continents, only Antarctica is unable to produce pumpkins.
 The origin of pumpkins is not definitively known, although they are thought to have originated in North America.
-The oldest evidence, pumpkin-related seeds dating between 7000 and 5500 B.C., were found in Mexico.
+The oldest evidence, pumpkin-related seeds date from between 7000 and 5500 B.C., and were found in Mexico.

 Pumpkins are a warm-weather crop that is usually planted in late June to early July.
-Pumpkin crops may suffer if there is a lack of water or because of cold temperatures (in this case, below 65 degrees; frost can be detrimental), and sandy soil or soil with poor water filtration.
-To begin, you must choose an area that gets a lot of sunlight and has room for the vines to grow (vines can get 20-30’ long).
+Pumpkin plants are somewhat fragile and will suffer if there is a lack of water or because of cold temperatures.
+Frost can be fatal to Pumpkin plants during their infancy and seeds should be planted after the last spring frosts.
+High humus soils grow pumpkins well and extremely sandy soil or soil with poor water filtration should be avoided.
+If you wish to grow pumpkins you must choose an area that gets a lot of sunlight and has room for the vines to grow as vines can get 20-30’ long.
 This doesn’t mean you have to have a big yard or a farm.
 If you have a long bed on the backside of your house or a garage, this can be the perfect place to grow a pumpkin.
 Your site also needs to have good drainage.
 If water stands during the rainy season in the soil strip alongside your garage, this won’t be a good place to grow pumpkins.

+Pumpkin plants grow in a variety of forms from small bushe varieties to long vines.
 Most pumpkin varieties take between 85 – 125 days to mature.
-The number of days to maturity will be listed on your seed packet that you purchased.
+The number of days to maturity will be listed on your seed packet that you purchased the seeds in..
 If you would like to have pumpkins on October 1st, count backward to decide when to plant.

-Plant your seeds 1 – 2 inches deep.
+Plant your seeds about one inch deep.
 Don’t worry about which end is up.
 The plant will find its way to the surface.
 Your seeds should sprout in 7 – 10 days.
 Once your seedling sprouts, is a good time to add additional compost around the plant.
 The compost will help to keep weeds down and retain moisture.
 Again, if you don’t have compost, don’t stress, pumpkin vines are pretty resilient.
 Keep it simple and keep it fun.